WPXC-TV: Pax/Ion ownership

 On November 15, 1999, the FCC legalized television station duopolies—the common ownership of two stations in one market.
 The next day, November 16, the Gannett Company, owner of Jacksonville NBC affiliate WTLV, announced it would purchase WJXX from Allbritton.
 The deal was initiated after Allbritton approached Gannett about a possible sale.
 The new duopoly rules barred cross-ownership of two of the top four television stations in the same market, a restriction that typically prevented Big Four network affiliates from coming under common ownership.
 However, WJXX's fifth-place finish in total-day ratings, somewhat lower than most ABC affiliates, allowed the deal to go forward.
 The FCC approved the purchase on March 16, 2000, and Gannett took control the next morning.
 While WJXX's news department was merged with WTLV's as First Coast News, WBSG-TV was not included in the sale, and Allbritton converted it to programming from the Pax network.
 This caused some viewers in Georgia to entirely lose ABC network service.

 Paxson Communications Corporation, the owner of the Pax network, purchased WBSG-TV from Allbritton in September 2000.
 Until that time, the only source of Pax programming in Jacksonville had been a low-power station, WPXJ-LP, in downtown Jacksonville, which Paxson had purchased in 1997 and began broadcasting in 1998.
 In April 2001, Paxson and WJXT (channel 4) entered into a joint sales agreement by which WJXT sold channel 21's airtime and offered news rebroadcasts on the station.
 The station changed its call sign to WPXC-TV on July 17, 2001.

+After canceling all of its joint sales agreements and changing its name to i: Independent Television in 2005, the network became known as Ion Television in 2007, following the 2006 name change of Paxson Communications Corporation to Ion Media Networks.
+The E. W. Scripps Company acquired Ion in a deal announced in 2020 and completed in 2021.